-Plainly speaking, cryptojacking is the illicit use of third-party devices such as laptops, tablets, or smartphones to secretly mine cryptocurrency without the knowledge or consent of device owners.
-This type of malicious hack steals a portion of your computer’s resources and dedicates it to solving cryptographic puzzles on the hacker’s behalf.
+Very simply, cryptojacking is the illicit use of third-party devices such as laptops, tablets, or smartphones to secretly mine cryptocurrency without the knowledge or consent of the device’s owners.
+This type of hack steals a portion of your computer’s resources and dedicates it to solving cryptographic puzzles on the hacker’s behalf.
 2022 saw a 230 percent increase in cryptojacking malware, with 215,843 infections on various devices.

-As a victim of cryptojacking, you’ll be saddled with all the costs, such as high electricity bills and inefficient system performance, without reaping any of the rewards.
-Needless to say, it’s a situation that you would rather avoid.
+As a victim of cryptojacking, you’ll be saddled with all the costs, such as high electricity bills and inefficient system performance, without reaping any rewards.
+Ultimately, it’s a situation that you would rather avoid.

-Lots of cryptojacking software is designed to be subtle, so users don’t notice that something’s amiss.
-After all, it’s not like we’re in the habit of constantly checking system performance and examining the processes in our system tray.
-If our devices perform slower than usual, we blame the latest software update or point to the dozens of tabs open on our browser.
-And if our cooling fan turns on more often than it did before, we just assume that our device needs to be upgraded or serviced.
+Cryptojacking software is designed to be subtle so that users don’t notice something’s amiss.
+After all, most of us won’t constantly check system performance and examine the processes in our system tray.
+If our devices perform slower than usual, we often blame the latest software update or the dozens of tabs opened on our browsers.
+Likewise, if our cooling fan turns on more often than before, we assume our device needs to be upgraded or serviced.

-However, it’s likely these subtle signs that indicate the presence of cryptojacking software.
+However, these subtle signs may indicate the presence of cryptojacking software.

 How do I detect cryptojacking?